NikhitaShankar97/portfolio/README.md

 ## 📈 What I'm Working On

+- **Researching Large Language Models (LLMs):** Exploring the capabilities of Large Language Models (LLMs) and prompt engineering to uncover innovative applications in analytics and business problem-solving.
+This research focuses on leveraging advanced natural language processing techniques to build solutions with real-world impact.
 - **Workforce Insights Dashboard:** Developing a **comprehensive workforce insights dashboard** for Colorado West Healthcare using IBM Cognos to analyze productivity, turnover rates, and salary distribution.
-- **Cinema Insights Dashboard:** Creating a **Cinema Engagement Dashboard** in Tableau to explore user engagement and ratings trends using MovieLens data.
+- **Cinema Engagement Dashboard:** Creating a **Cinema Engagement Dashboard** in Tableau to explore user engagement and ratings trends using MovieLens data.
 This project highlights insights such as peak engagement times, top-rated movies by genre, and ratings distribution over the years.
 - **Data Pipeline Project:** Building a **Yelp data pipeline** for a semi-structured to SQL Server transformation project.

 ---